Bloom-Byte/meeting_calendar/README.md

 - The time slots are in durations of 5 minutes.

-- To select a time slot on mobile, long press on the time slot for about 2 seconds until the time slot is highlight in blue.
+- To select a time slot on mobile, long press on the time slot for about 2 seconds until the time slot is highlighted blue.
 On PC, left click on the time slot.
 You can then drag the time slot to the duration you want.
 The time period is displayed on the blue box that appears.

 - After selecting an available time slot, a modal appears where you can enter the session title and confirm that the details of the booking are correct.
 If they are not, you can tap outside the modal and it will close for you reselect the timeslot again.